markharrison/doc-mcp/docs/01-introduction.md

 - An example of how to develop an MCP server — a potential starter project for connecting to your own knowledge resources

+- Extending the MCP Server code to support authentication / authorisation